October 12, 2018

 Inauguration / Welcome

-First Session: Framing the Questions
+First Session: Asking the Right Questions

 In this session broad conceptual and systemic questions will be highlighted in the opening note and questions from the participants will be gathered and collated.
 These questions will be referred to throughout the two-day deliberations and will be reflected upon to forge a collective path forward.